 Medical Student IM Clerkship Program

 The OHSU Department of Medicine Offers clerkship courses for current OHSU 3rd and 4th year medical students.
 We also offer 4th year visiting Medical Students the opportunity to rotate on one of our medicine consult courses.
-We also offer a visiting clerkship program for diverse students.

-Clerkship Program Leadership:
+Clerkship Program Leadership

-|Dr. Greg Magarian - 3rd Year Medicine Clerkship Director|
+Dr. Joel Papak - 3rd Year Medicine Clerkship Assistant Director

 Third Year Clerkship Information:

 The Department of Medicine offers 3 courses that fulfill the Internal Medicine graduation requirement.